lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 *   Companies with rigid compensation bands and who _actually_ _stick to them_ tend to be run by Proceduralists.
-Those that willing eskew their bands are Meritocrats.
+Those that willingly eschew their bands are Meritocrats.
 *   Companies that create one-off roles for individuals to get them onboard tend to be run by Meritocrats.
 Those that hire to their planned roles are Proceduralists.
 *   Companies with ad-hoc or unstructured interview processes looking to get your “feel”, particularly for senior roles, tend to be run by Meritocrats.
 More structure means Proceduralists.
 *   Companies that perform ad-hoc conjurations of new, rubric-less interviews tend to be run by Meritocrats.
 Those that evaluate you rigidly, even if it doesn’t let you shine, tend to be Proceduralists.

 Neither meritocratic nor proceduralistic companies have inherently better odds of propelling you into a Staff-plus role, rather it’ll depend on your identity, and the identities of folks in a company’s leadership roles.
-Depending on how those pieces align, you can estimate the level of support and friction you’ll encounter pursuing a Staff-plus rol.
+Depending on how those pieces align, you can estimate the level of support and friction you’ll encounter pursuing a Staff-plus role.

 ## Archetypes